towolf/towolf.github.com/docs/PsychGLImageProcessing/kPsychNeedOutputConversion.markdown

 conversion operations needed to driver special output devices.

-If requested, Psychtoolbox will configure itself to support special OpenGL shader plugins for all kinds of on\-the\-fly conversions of final image data into the special data format needed by special output devices.
+If requested, Psychtoolbox will configure itself to support special OpenGL shader plugins for all kinds of on-the-fly conversions of final image data into the special data format needed by special output devices.

 FIXME: More info...